 Interesting: Last Sunday’s Facebook livestream of the worship service reached 1707 people.
 132 people watched the entire service, beginning to end.
 These numbers are amazing to me and I am not sure what they mean for the church.
 But I am sure of this.
 The Gospel of Jesus Christ reaches deeper than we can ever imagine.

 Please remember that we have adjusted the worship schedule to one service at 10:00 on Sunday Morning.
 I think everyone is enjoying the music mix.
 Come a little early for some extra music that you will love!

-Prayer List: Please keep the following persons in your prayers: : Our police officers and law enforcement, teachers and students, Our medical community and the researchers developing treatment and vaccines for the virus, Our Governor and other officials dealing with this difficult time, Karmen Callihan, Norman Dees & his father, Dot Dekle, Terry Dekle, Kristy Denison, Shelby Gilchard, Marie Hoskins, Robert Lawhon, Fred and Carolyn Lippard, Monica Maddox, Diane Matusch, Bret and Lorraine McCaughley, Dee Moore, Jenna Purdy, the family of Mackie Rader, Ricky Ramirez, Stan Reece, Ima Roycroft, Arthur Sadberry, Bill and Becky Slaughter, Karen Svoboda, Sara Twidwell, children at Legacy Ranch
+Prayer List: Please keep the following persons in your prayers: : Our police officers and law enforcement, teachers and students, Our medical community and the researchers developing treatment and vaccines for the virus, Our Governor and other officials dealing with this difficult time, Karmen Callihan, Rob Clopton, Norman Dees & his father, the family of Dot Dekle, Terry Dekle, Kristy Denison, Shelby Gilchard, Marie Hoskins, Robert Lawhon, Fred and Carolyn Lippard, Monica Maddox, Diane Matusch, Bret and Lorraine McCaughley, Jenna Purdy, Ricky Ramirez, Stan Reece, Ima Roycroft, Arthur Sadberry, Bill and Becky Slaughter, Karen Svoboda, Sara Twidwell, children at Legacy Ranch